 The portrait could be of any barn in the winter, the faded red walls made bright by the clumps of snow that surround it.
-A pile
+A pile of manure

-landscape has been changed by the Cranstons.
+has been changed by the Cranstons.

 The original structure of Cynthia and Tom's house was built in the 1790s as suggested by a coin from 1773 found buried in a wall